sametz/chem-coding/guides/choosing_a_language.md

 # How to Choose a Programming Language
 ## For Chemists and the Chemistry-Adjacent

-{TODO: constantly re-evaluate and re-write with the target audience in mind.
-This is for them, not you.}

 ### Table of Contents

 - [How to Choose a Programming Language](#how-to-choose-a-programming-language)